-If you have opted for the presumptive income scheme under sections 44AD, 44ADA, and 44AE, you must use form 4 to file your income tax ITR.
-However, if your total annual turnover is more than ₹2 crores, you must file your income tax using form 3
+If you have opted for the presumptive income scheme under sections 44AD, 44ADA, and 44AE, you must use Form 4 to file your income tax ITR.
+However, if your total annual turnover is more than ₹2 crores, you must file your income tax using Form 3.

 Any individual or company that must furnish income tax ITR under sections 139 (4A), 139 (4B), 139 (4C), and 139 (4D) must file returns using ITR 7 form.
 You may easily file your ITR form online, also known as e-filing, which makes the entire procedure simple, quick, and hassle-free.

 Before you file your returns online, you must understand the basic rules and changes that may have been made for the current year.
-Use tax calculator to know the tax rates to calculate your tax liability accurately.
+Use a tax calculator to know the tax rates to calculate your tax liability accurately.